aj0strow/sinatra-quiet_assets/README.md

 ### Fair Warning

-The script monkey-patches `Rack::CommonLogger`, and is based on the code for version `1.6.0.alpha`.
-If Rack is updated with breaking changes, this script could be broken.
+The script monkey-patches `Rack::CommonLogger`, based on version `1.6.0.alpha`.
+If Rack is updated with breaking changes, this script could break as well. *Edit*: still working with `sinatra 1.4.4`.

 ### Modifying Extensions

-Set the extensions to your choosing:
+You can choose quiet asset extensions:

 ```ruby
 Sinatra::QuietAssets.extensions = [ 'js', 'css' ]